Psalm 29 – The Voice of the Lord in the Storm

 And in His temple everyone says, “Glory!”

 i.
 Again, we can imagine a mighty thunderbolt striking and shattering a strong cedar tree.
-David saw this and thought: “The voice of the LORD is like this, though even more powerful!”
+David saw this and thought: “The voice of the Lord is like this, though even more powerful!”

 iii.
 In an archaic translation, the old King James has unicorn for young wild ox.

 b.
-The voice of the LORD divides… shakes… makes the deer give birth: David could see the effect of lightning bolts, and understood that they were an illustration of the power and effect of God’s word.
+The voice of the Lord divides…shakes…makes the deer give birth: David could see the effect of lightning bolts, and understood that they were an illustration of the power and effect of God’s word.

 c.
 In His temple everyone says, “Glory”: David thought of how thunder and lightning attract attention and give a sense of awe.
-This sense of glory is even more appropriately given to the LORD, at His temple.
+This sense of glory is even more appropriately given to the Lord at His temple.
 There, the people of God do not tremble in fear of the storm, but in awe of their great God – to whom they say, “Glory!”

 i.
 “Is not this a noble Psalm to be sung in stormy weather?
 Can you sing amid the thunder?
-Will you be able to sing when the last thunders are let loose, and Jesus judges quick and dead?”
+Will you be able to sing when the last thunders are let loose, and Jesus judges the quick and the dead?”
 (Spurgeon)

 iii.
 “The commentators tell us that in the early church this psalm was often read to children or to an entire congregation during storms.”
 (Boice)

-C. The LORD as the reigning, blessing King.
+C. The Lord as the reigning, blessing King.

-1. (10) The enthroned LORD.
+1. (10) The enthroned Lord.

-The LORD sat enthroned at the Flood,
+The Lord sat enthroned at the Flood,

-And the LORD sits as King forever.
+And the Lord sits as King forever.

 a.
-The LORD sat enthroned at the Flood: David saw the storm bring a deluge of rain, and it made him think of the Genesis account of the Flood, remembering it as a remarkable demonstration of the power and authority of the voice of God.
+The Lord sat enthroned at the Flood: David saw the storm bring a deluge of rain, and it made him think of the Genesis account of the Flood, remembering it as a remarkable demonstration of the power and authority of the voice of God.

 i.
 “The word rendered ‘flood’ is only used elsewhere in reference to the Noachic deluge, and here has the definite article, which is most naturally explained as fixing the reference to that event.”
 (Maclaren)